Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="ce_ohce_status"></a>
-## Managing Secure Element Events
+## Manage secure element events

-To manage secure element (SE) events:
+To manage secure element (SE) events, follow the steps below:

 1. Define an event handler to be triggered when an SE event occurs: